Aaryaman-147/AQI-to-Cigs/README.md

 ## Contributing

 You can fork this repository and contribute by submitting pull requests.
-If you have any ideas or improvements, don't hesitate to open an issue!
+Contributions and feedback are welcome—especially from experienced professionals.

 ## License